silverfs/wikijs-datadump/manuals/cybersec/BoK.md

 To provide some basic understanding about the subjects, I will provide examples about cybercrime cases in order for me and the readers to familiarize ourselves with cyber crime cases.
 All these cases, including my personal views are available [here](/manuals/cybersec/BoK/lerd).

+- [laws](/cybersec/BoK/laws) will talk about Law, Standards and Compliance.

 ## Identity Management, Authentication and Access Control